-To help fulfill its educational mission, the Arnold Arboretum offers nature programs with a focus on plant science to elementary and preschool children and their teachers.
+To help fulfill its educational mission, the Arnold Arboretum offers nature programs with a focus on plant science to Boston Public School children and their teachers.
 It also conducts an annual horticultural practicum for students from Norfolk County Agricultural High School.

-School Programs began at the Arboretum in 1984 in response to a request to local museums from Boston Public Schools for help with science instruction.
-This need continues today, illustrated by Boston Mayor Thomas Menino’s “Step-Up” program, which challenged Boston’s largest institutions of higher learning to assist troubled schools.
+The Field Study Experiences began at the Arboretum in 1984 in response to a request to local museums from Boston Public Schools for help with science instruction.
+This need continues today as science remains an important element in the overall education of elementary school students.

 Through its unique relationship with the City of Boston, the Arboretum has been increasingly committed to improving local science education.
-The programs emphasize depth over breadth, and consequently field study programs are offered to approximately 2,000 students annually.
+Field Study Experiences emphasize depth over breadth, and consequently field study programs are offered to approximately 2,500 students annually for children in the Boston Public Schools.
 In a small group setting that emphasizes inquiry and hands-on learning, students receive increased attention with a well-trained volunteer as their guide through the landscape.

 For more information, call 617.384.5239 or send a query by email.

 BPS teachers bring their students from Preschool-Grade 5 to the Arnold Arboretum for a guided science study of plants and animals, using the natural landscape as their classroom.
 Please contact the Manager of Children’s Education at 617.384.5239, or email Nancy Sableski

 School teachers bring their students to the Arnold Arboretum independently.
 Teachers provide own chaperones and materials.
 Alternatively, working with an Arboretum educator, teachers can design experiences that fit their needs and curricular goals.
 Please contact the Children’s Education Fellow at 617.384.9032, or email Ana Maria Caballero